Configure Relution

 Option B: Using Environment Variables

-Add these environment variables to the relution service in your compose.yml:
+Add these environment variables to the relution service in the compose.yml:

 services: